betaflight/betaflight/docs/Board - SPRacingF3.md

 ## Hardware Features

-* No compromise I/O. Use all the features all the time; e.g. Connect your OSD + SmartPort + SBus + GPS + LED Strip + Battery Monitoring + Sonar + 8 motors - all at the same time!
+* No compromise I/O. Use all the features all the time; e.g. Connect your OSD + SmartPort + SBus + GPS + LED Strip + Battery Monitoring + HC-SR04 + 8 motors - all at the same time!
 * On-board high-capacity black box flight log recorder - optimize your tuning and see the results of your setup without guesswork.
 (Acro and Deluxe)
 * Next-generation STM32 F3 processor with hardware floating point unit for efficient flight calculations and faster ARM-Cortex M4 core.
 * Stackable design - perfect for integrating with OSDs and power distribution boards.